• Home

 “We’re being distracted, obviously, by all the media that’s going on at the moment,” Sage told Fortune in a Jan.
 20 interview.

 “In one way, it’s good, because obviously a lot of people now are realizing how big Tanbreez is and how important it is strategically for the U.S. But it’s bad that it creates uncertainty with the local people.
 You’ve seen the protests about what’s happening,” Sage said.
 “There is a little trepidation in Greenland with our local partners and our staff.
-It’s not causing us any delays right now but, if things escalate, that might cause us some delays.
+It’s not causing us any delays right now, but if things escalate, that might cause us some delays.

 “We don’t want to be used as a political football,” he added.

-Many thousands have rallied and protested within Greenland and in Denmark, chanting, “Greenland is not for sale.”
-Trump is demanding to buy Greenland—with costs estimated up to $700 billion—or take it by force, and he’s enacting new tariffs on Denmark and the rest of the E.U. to create leverage.
+Many thousands have rallied and protested within Greenland and in Denmark, chanting: “Greenland is not for sale.”
+Trump is demanding to buy Greenland—with costs estimated up to $700 billion—or take it by force, and he’s enacting new tariffs on Denmark and the rest of the EU to create leverage.
 The president cites national security concerns—despite existing approvals to expand militarily—and the potentially rich natural resources on the icy, largely barren territory.

 “An independent Greenland, but with a heavy U.S. defense presence, would be the ideal situation,” Sage said, citing a potential referendum for Greenland independence from Denmark.
 “I don’t know whether that’s going to happen, but I think that’s the best of both worlds.”

 The Tanbreez project has also gained notoriety as the U.S. seeks to strengthen its domestic and international supply chains for rare earths mining and processing for the soft metals used to make everything from military weapons to vehicles to computing equipment and data centers.
-China controls much of the global supply chains, including a near monopoly on much of the rare earths refining.
+China controls much of the global supply chain, including a near monopoly on much of the rare earths refining.

 “We’re all hands on deck,” Sage said.
 “We’re going 100 miles an hour doing what we do and just ignoring the political stuff for now.”